 What is one thing you are most proud of achieving in your life?

 I am most proud of becoming a mother.
 I have two beautiful boys (Luciano, 4 years and Florencio, 1 year).
 Although they keep me on my toes, they have taught me so much about life and how to be a better person.
 I have learned to have more patience and compassion and to enjoy life just a little more.
-I am so proud of the mother I am becoming, and I just hope I can be a role model to them just like my parents have been for my family.
+I am so proud of the mother I am becoming, and I just hope I can be a role model to them just like my parents have been to my family.

 What keeps you motivated?
 What maintains your passion for and commitment to the work you are doing?